Panzanella is an Italian bread salad with simple summer vegetables and leftover stale bread soaked in water.

 Panzanella Toscana

-Choose unsalted artisanal white bread just like the Tuscan bread.
+Choose unsalted artisanal white bread, just like Tuscan bread.
 Don't add the lettuce.
 Sometimes in Tuscany, you'll see the vegetables in the Panzanella cut into long thin slices.
 In some areas, they add celery.

 Panzanella Pugliese